 You may also want to check one of my articles with 20 best essay-writing tips.

 4. Know how to start an essay properly

 The beginning of your essay is like sending an invitation for a virtual meetup with the reader.
 You’re basically asking them to leave whatever they were doing and spend five, ten or twenty minutes on reading your piece.

 In the world of constant digital distraction, that’s a big ask.
 Your readers have plenty of other things vying for their attention.
 So your essay intro better be good.

-In the world of journalism, it’s called “the lead” because leads the reader into reading the whole thing (or at least 50% of it).
-Spend some good time thinking how can you make the introduction interesting, enticing, and tantalizing.
+In the world of journalism, it’s called “the lead” because it leads the reader into reading the whole thing (or at least 50% of it).
+Spend some good time thinking about how can you make the introduction interesting, enticing, and tantalizing.

 You can start by shocking your readers, inspiring them, or arising curiosity.
 Whatever you do, don’t let them thinking “so what?” after going through your lead.

 Feel free to check out my collection of essay introductions to get some inspiration.

 5. Use acceptable essay formats and present ideas in a logical order

 When you read famous, well-written essays, you’ll notice that they don’t follow a strict format.
 You don’t feel like, “ok, that was the introduction and now I’m moving to the first body paragraph”.
 It’s much more fluid and beautiful than that.